trevenue44/GUI-stack-queue-practice/README.md

 # Practice how Stacks and Queues work with this GUI program
 ## Stacks and Queues
-Stacks and Queues are abstract data types that help make a much more efficient use of memory.
+Stacks and Queues are examples of what is referred to as abstract data types that help make a much more efficient use of memory.

 Stacks work on the first in last out principle (LIFO).
 Push and pop are key methods that they posses.
 Others include checking if it is empty, or peeking to see the element on top.